Flexible

 understanding

-step (the rest of part I can be skipped if the
+step of part I (the rest of part I can be skipped if the

 earlier